Hot-tube ignitor

 A hot-tube ignitor was an early device that fit onto the cylinder head of an internal-combustion engine, used to ignite the compressed fuel/air mixture by means of a flame heating part of the tube red-hot.
 A hot-tube ignitor consisted of a metal or porcelain tube, closed at one end and attached to the cylinder head at the other and an adjustable burner that could be moved to position its flame at any point along the length of the tube.

 Operation

-The compression stroke in the cylinder pushed some left over combustion products in the tube, followed by fresh (unburned) fuel/air mixture.
-When the compression was enough that the fuel reached the red-hot area of the tube, ignition occurred.
-On early designs, ignition timing was adjusted by adjusting the position of the red-hot spot on the tube—this was accomplished by moving the burner along the length of the tube.
+The hot tube usually enters the combustion chamber at the valve block, to the side of the main cylinder bore in a side-valve, and after an ignition event remains full of a small residue of spent gasses as the piston pushes the majority of such out of the exhaust valve.
+On the induction stroke, fresh charge cannot ignite arbitrarily as the hot part of the tube is shielded by these spent gasses.
+On the compression stroke, fresh (unburned) fuel/air mixture is compressed in the main cylinder, which also raises the pressure in the tube and means that the spent gasses therein are forced towards its end.
+When compression reaches a point that the fresh fuel reaches the red-hot area of the tube, ignition occurs.
+On early designs, ignition timing was adjusted by adjusting the position of the red-hot spot on the tube - the burner is moved towards the far end to retard ignition, and towards the base to advance.
 Most later styles used a fixed burner and varied tube lengths to change ignition timing.